-• Chittenden County is a mix of urban, suburban and rural areas, with an essential rural character that polling has consistently shown is important to many residents.
+- Chittenden County is a mix of urban, suburban and rural areas, with an essential rural character that polling has consistently shown is important to many residents.
 Protection of both the rural and downtown/village character must be reflected in economic development efforts.
-There is significant economic impact of downtowns and village centers - dense, livable areas create places where workers can live close to their jobs and where a diversity of businesses can thrive.
+Downtowns and village centers dense, livable areas where workers can live close to their jobs and where a diversity of businesses can thrive-create significant economic impact.
 This creates a sense of community and a sense of place that is valuable for the county's quality of life.
-In addition, dense development limits the excessive operation and maintenance costs of expanding infrastructure beyond these areas.
+In addition, dense development limits the excessive operation and maintenance costs of expanding infrastructure beyond these areas. - Based upon the results of the Employers Survey, recreational opportunities, safety from crime, and cultural opportunities all scored Very Good or higher, while the quality of the K - 12 educational system scored just below Very Good.37

-The County has a high quality of life, making it attractive to businesses and workers.
+• The County has a high quality of life, making it attractive to businesses and workers.
 The notable exception is the affordability of housing, which was rated the lowest among quality of life factors included in the 2012 Employers Survey.
 Recent employer focus groups conducted during the Building Homes Together Campaign show that this issue persists as the most commonly observed weakness of the area.
-This challenge is exemplified by the fact that the number of Chittenden County workers who live in Chittenden County dropped from 74.6% in 2002 to 68.4% in 2015 (See Figure 2 below).
-If conditions continue as they have been, the forecasts completed for the ECOS plan show that this trend will continue, and the rate of in-commuting will continue to increase.
-While there are many reasons an employee in Chittenden County may choose to live outside the region, it is important to increase quality housing stock available to all income levels, to increase quality of life for current residents and to attract those who wish to live near their jobs.
+This challenge is exemplified by the fact that the number of Chittenden County workers who live in Chittenden County dropped from 74.6% in 2002 to 68.4% in 201538 (See Figure 2 below).
+If current conditions continue, the forecasts completed for the ECOS plan show that the rate of in-commuting will continue to increase.39 While there are many reasons an employee in Chittenden County may choose to live outside the region, it is important to increase quality housing stock available to all income levels, to increase quality of life for current residents and to attract those who wish to live near their jobs.